XinyuJi123/NLP_sample_code/README.md

 For the purpose of demonstration, news are extracted from "Science Daily" website,(https://www.sciencedaily.com/) and stored inside the folder "News" (inside both nlp parent folders)

-In both nlp parent folders, "Sample code.ipynb" is the main file with three functions:
+In both nlp parent folders, "Sample code.ipynb" or "Sample code.py" (you can pick one to your liking) is the main file with three functions:

 1. Extracting news titles from file names;
 2. Extracting researcher names from news content;